To celebrate, Kitsap County Public Works offers three exciting events for students!

 students said, “Everyone there liked kids!”

 Each year we invite classrooms to participate in our snow plow blade painting contest.
 Public Works delivers the plow blade to the school and supplies the paints and brushes to finish the blade painting.
-To see the snow plow blades painted during the 2012 contest click here.
-To see the plow blades painted during the 2013 contest click here.
 If your design is selected Public Works provides the plow blade, paints, and brushes for your class to paint the plow blades.

-Click here for a flyer about the 2015 contest.
+Click here for an application to the 2015 contest.